antimatter15/jsgif/README.md

 But there are some differences so I'll cover it here anyway.

 You first need to include the JS files.
-It's probably best if you include it in this order, but it shouldnt' matter too much.
+It's probably best if you include it in this order, but it shouldn't matter too much.

     <script type="text/javascript" src="LZWEncoder.js"></script>
     <script type="text/javascript" src="NeuQuant.js"></script>